MichaelSingh7/django_mp_gold/README.md

 _The gitpod ide I had to use as I was instructed to do so due to cloud9 no longer been available.
 I have had many issues using this ide as the videos
 I used were based on cloud9 but I was working on gitod.
 This was hard as sometimes videos were asking me to create a bashfile and access hidden folders, when asked was told this not possible on gitpod.
 I did find it difficult as the errors gitpod bought up were not showing on cloud9.
-The good part of gitpod I liked was I can push the code without having to log on github, by simply using "git push" in my terminal.
+The good part of gitpod I liked was I can push the code without having to log on github, by simply using "git push" in my terminal._

 # DEPLOYMENT

 _I pushed my code online using gitpod, once I could access the terminal I entered "git status", this showed me which files I had not commited.
 This was helpful as this showed me the files allthe files that were not pushed in a red colour, using the code "git commit -m "[commit message here]" I could push the code online.
 After this had been done, I would enter  "python3 manage.py runserver" to access the developmental server.
-Finally,by clicking on the ports in bottom right corner, I select port 8000, then click open browser to view the code online.
+Finally,by clicking on the ports in bottom right corner, I select port 8000, then click open browser to view the code online._

 #### CONTENT

-_The information entered for my product description have been taken from google engine search sources these were simply used for project purposes and again no credit taken for these_.
+_The information entered for my product description have been taken from google engine search sources these were simply used for project purposes and again no credit taken for these._

 # CREDITS